PlayFlixo/playflixo/README.md

-Flixo is a project for unblocked games designed for River Falls, WI high school students.
+Flixo is a project for unblocked games designed for River Falls, WI high school students, however it is still in active development.
 This was all designed by a freshman.
 For any questions, concerns, or you just want to reach out, you can contact us at flixohelp@gmail.com.
 Here are the links that we have built for your use.
 <div>
   <a href="https://sites.google.com/view/playflixo">Google Sites</a>
 </div>